PlutoHu21/EMATM0054_21_22/README.md

 <img src="https://github.com/paulodowd/EMATM0053_21_22/blob/main/images/banner4.JPG?raw=true">

-Exercise Sheets for Robotic Systems (EMATM0053)2021/2022.
+This webpage hosts the exercise labsheets for Unit of study **Robotic Systems EMATM0054/53** running in academic year **2021/2022**.
+You should have been directed here from Blackboard where there are further details on the Unit.

 If you do not have access to a Pololu 3Pi+ mobile robot kit you can study via the Webots simulation of an e-puck robot.
-These exercise sheets are therefore presented as two sets:
+You may choose which platform you are using throughout the Unit.
+The labsheets are presented as two sets:

 ## <a href="https://github.com/paulodowd/EMATM0053_21_22/blob/main/Pololu3PI.md">Pololu 3Pi+ Labsheets</a>
 ## <a href="https://github.com/paulodowd/EMATM0053_21_22/blob/main/Webots.md">Webots Simulator Labsheets</a>

-# 3Pi+ Exercise Sheets

 ## Important Notes